 If you are a man, way better: you almost have a direct path to be accepted, if you are in an essay period.
 Yeah, because the opinions of the Vietnamese teacher assistants (that are women, most of them) count a lot in the final decision.
 The bosses will ask them for their feedback and if you are a “charming” white, blue-eyed man, and probably single, you have a foot inside the company.

 Be a clown

-Oh, but as long as they have fun with the teacher (even if they are not learning anything), parents would be very happy and in consequence, they would continue paying the high wages.
+Oh, but as long as they have fun with the teacher (even if they are not learning anything), parents would be very happy and in consequence, they would continue paying.